Robert P. Sharp

 Robert Phillip Sharp (24 June 1911 – 25 May 2004) was an American geomorphologist and expert on the geological surfaces of the Earth and the planet Mars.
 Sharp served as the chairman of the Division of Geological Sciences at California Institute of Technology (Caltech) from 1952 to 1968.
 He built the modern department and especially recruited new faculty in geochemistry, tectonic geomorphology, planetary science, and field geology.

 Biography

 Sharp specialized in geomorphology and published heavily in glacial terrain (the Sierra Nevada, Blue Glacier in the Olympic Peninsula, and Alaska), Mojave Desert terrain, and the Ruby-East Humboldt Range in north-central Nevada.
 Sharp retired in 1979 but continued leading geological field trips afterwards (with emphasis on the Grand Canyon geology using rubber rafts).

 Biography and education

 Sharp was a native son of Oxnard, California.
 He attended Caltech as an undergraduate, beginning in 1930, earning a bachelor's degree (1934) in geology, and master's degree (1935) in geology.
 While at Caltech, he was quarterback on the football team.

-He received a doctorate at Harvard University for a doctorate (1938) in geology under Professor Kirk Bryan.
+He received a doctorate at Harvard University (1938) in geology under Professor Kirk Bryan.